SmartArduino/DoHome/Upgrade_DoHome_strip2Homekit/README.md

 (the rest do not needed to fill in).Click Start upgrading to start the upgrade.

 ### 3.3 Upgraded
-&emsp;&emsp;Wait for the progress bar to go to 100%, indicating that the upgrade is complete; the module will restart and create a hotspot: `dohome_updata_XXXXXXXXXXXX`
+&emsp;&emsp;Wait for the progress bar to go to 100%, indicating that the upgrade is complete; the module will restart and create a hotspot: `dohome_strip_updata_XXXX`

 ![图片](./doc/tu3.png)